Protectorate General to Pacify the North: Turk rebellions

+Second Turkic Khaganate

 In 683, Ilterish Qaghan besieged the Chanyu Protectorate and killed the adjutant Zhang Xingshi.

 In 686, the status of the Chanyu Protectorate was downgraded to zhenshou shi (defense commissioner).

-In 687 Anbei's seat of government was moved to the east of Tsetserleg, then Tongcheng southeast of Ejin Banner (one source gives this a date of 685), then Xi'an northwest of Minle and southeast of Zhangye.
+In 687, Anbei's seat of government was moved to the east of Tsetserleg, then Tongcheng southeast of Ejin Banner (one source gives this a date of 685), then Xi'an northwest of Minle and southeast of Zhangye.

+In 696, Qapaghan Qaghan demanded the return of all Turk households that had surrendered to the Tang, the lands of the Chanyu Protectorate, and grain seeds, farm tools, iron, and silk.

-In 698 the seat was moved to the old town of Yunzhong to the northwest of Horinger.
+In 698, Anbei's seat was moved to the old town of Yunzhong to the northwest of Horinger.